Paediatric Osteopathy - What to expect on your first visit

 The fascia

-The quality, vitality, mobility and interactions between them all.
+And...most importantly, the position, mobility, quality and interactions between them all.

 5.)
 Now, on to the treatment!